openedx/open-edx-proposals/oeps/best-practices/oep-0067-bp-tools-and-technology.rst

    Python code - see `OEP 18`_ for more information.
 For more information on package-lock files see `Package Lock`_.

-#. **Keep dependencies up to date by using Greenkeeper**
+#. **Keep dependencies up to date by using Renovate**

-   **Rationale**: JavaScript dependencies are updated constantly and can be difficult to maintain over time. `Greenkeeper`_ makes this easier by automatically updating dependencies in a package.json file and verifying the tests still work.
-When possible, leverage Greenkeeper to ensure JavaScript software remains up to date.
+   **Rationale**: JavaScript dependencies are updated constantly and can be difficult to maintain over time. `Renovate`_ makes this easier by automatically updating dependencies in a ``package.json`` file and verifying the tests still work.
+When possible, leverage Renovate to ensure JavaScript software remains up to date.
+   Documentation on how to configure Renovate automation on a repository is available in the `Upgrade Automation How-to`_.

 #. **JavaScript should be bundled using Webpack**